tonylubin/nology-coursework/05 - React/punk-beer/punk-beers/README.md

 - styled using SASS and utilised BEM convention
 - Fixed postion Header that hides main section of beers when scrolling
 - Navigation bar that has a fixed position to enable actions (filtering) to be performed by user whilst scrolling
-- CONTAINERS - of MAIN and NAVBAR to hold/handle state and functions

 # Functions: #